bklevence/bklevence.github.io/_tools/cnc-shopbot.md

  <input type="checkbox" name="0" value="0">Perform a visual inspection of the machine, wiring, dust collection hoses and table surface.
 Verify proper operation of vacuum pump and dust collector (if present)<br>

+## Guides & Documents

+## Weekly Checklist

+  <input type="checkbox" name="0" value="0">Clean rack and pinions for X,Y and Z (2nd Z if present) with small brush and re-grease.
+Add a BB size blob of light grease every 6” and run the tool to its extents in all axes about 10 times.
+Wipe off any excess grease and recheck X & Y with push/pull test.<br>
+  <input type="checkbox" name="0" value="0">Clean the Utilitrack (C channel rails on sides of PRS Z extrusion) with a solvent/lube like WD-40 and Scotchbrite pad.
+In high dust environments plastic rail wipers may have to be removed for proper cleaning of buildup.
+Wipe with light grease or machine oil.<br>
+  <input type="checkbox" name="0" value="0">Scrub all hardened V rails with Scotchbrite pad saturated with WD-40.
+Wipe with clean rag.
+Remove dust covers and check V rollers for buildup and clean with small brass brush if needed.<br>
+  <input type="checkbox" name="0" value="0">Add light machine oil to felt oilers inside of the 8 wheel covers and z-axis sweeps.<br>
+  <input type="checkbox" name="0" value="0">Check rack/pinion/motor/shaft relationship by rapid push-pull.
+X1, X2, Y and Z. Adjust motor mount or tighten set screws.<br>

 {% include gallery caption="This is a sample gallery to go along with this case study." %}